smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/UnsubscribeVehicleData_TRS.md

 and this request is allowed by Policies for this mobile application

-and "parameters" field is omited at PolicyTable for this request
+and "parameters" field is **omitted** at PolicyTable for this request

 SDL must:
 - transfer received request with all requested parameters as is to HMI